plq/scripts/README.md

-Miscellanous sripts that might prove useful to somebody.
+Miscellanous sripts that could prove to be useful to someone someday.